Jamaica Makes 2nd Arrest in Haiti's President Assassination

-Jamaican security forces has made a second arrest related to the assassinations of President Jovenel Moise of Haiti, who was brutally murdered on July 7th last year.
-The arrest which included several other persons, took place before dawn on Saturday.
+Jamaican security forces have made a second arrest related to the assassinations of President Jovenel Moise of Haiti, who mercenaries killed on July 7 last year.
+The arrest included several other people authorities caught before dawn on Saturday, January 15.

-According to the Associated Press, Haiti’s national police said on Saturday that former senator Joel Joseph was in custody in Jamaica.
-Superintendent of police in Jamaica, Stephanie Lindsay told AP that other persons were arrested with Joseph and that the authorities were trying to determine whether they are family members.
-Lindsay declined to give further details however saying that “For more than one reason, we’re not sharing more information.”
+According to the Associated Press, Haiti’s national police said that former senator Joel Joseph was in custody in Jamaica on Saturday.
+Superintendent of police in Jamaica, Stephanie Lindsay, told AP that authorities arrested other people with Joseph and are trying to determine whether they are family members.
+However, Lindsay declined to give further details, saying that “For more than one reason, we’re not sharing more information.”

-Joseph is a Haitian politician and opponent of the Tet Kale party that Moïse belonged to.
+Joseph is a Haitian politician and opponent of the Tet Kale party to which Moïse belonged.

 Among those celebrating the arrest was Claude Joseph, Haiti’s former minister of foreign affairs who briefly served as interim prime minister following Moïse’s killing.